 Electronic signature software allows for employees, customers, and patients to sign forms without a hard copy.
 No longer will you need to worry about printing out paperwork or having multiple copies floating around.
 Digital signatures are also easier to track for compliance or audit reasons.

 4. Purchase Desktop Scanners to Digitize Incoming Paper

 Another great, easy way to eliminate incoming paper is to scan documents as you receive them.
 This can be done on a central network scanner or personal desktop scanners.
 Instead of filling desk drawers and filing cabinets with paper, all of your invoices, applications, claims, and other paper documents can be scanned and filed away in your document management system or central server.

-Depending on the amount of paper you need to scan every day, there are scanners that cost as low as $350 that can get the job done.
+Depending on the amount of paper you need to scan every day, there are scanners that cost as low as $350, like the Epson DS-530 pictured on this page, that can get the job done.
 Many come bundled with software that allow you to easily view, modify, and file away the image.

 5. Research and Implement a Document or Content Management System

 Even if you cut down on paper with scanners and e-forms, you’re still going to need a way to manage that information.
 That’s where a document and/or content management system comes in.

 These systems are specifically designed to store, find, and move information.
 A document management system is best for storing, retrieving, and sharing your scanned and electronic documents.
 A content management system (like Laserfiche) allows for storing all kinds of information (pictures, mp3 files, etc. in addition to documents) and has advanced features like workflow to help speed up your business processes.

 Yes, Google Docs and Microsoft SharePoint can act as central repositories for your electronic documents.
 But specialized document management software will allow for editing, annotating, and much more secure sharing with easy integrations into the systems you already use.